top of page

 13 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son:

 “Hath delivered” – If you are in Christ you are saved, you have eternal life right now!
 You have been translated (or transferred to a different location, μετέστησεν) into the Kingdom of Heaven.
-As citizens of this Kingdom, we should act like we belong there.
+As citizens of this Kingdom, we should act like we belong there, and remember that we are just passing through this life as sojourners.

 14 In whom we have redemption through his blood, even the forgiveness of sins: